GuanceCloud/guance-docs/docs/en/infrastructure/network.md

 ##### Network Connection Analysis

- Guance Cloud supports viewing the visual chart trend of Pod network request number, error number and error rate, and it also supports viewing Pod network connection analysis, including source IP/port, target IP/port, status code, request mode and response time.
+ Guance supports viewing the visual chart trend of Pod network request number, error number and error rate, and it also supports viewing Pod network connection analysis, including source IP/port, target IP/port, status code, request mode and response time.
 At the same time, you can customize the display fields through the "Settings" button, or add filters for connection data to filter keywords of all string types.
 If you need to view more detailed network connection data, click this data or "View Network Flow Data" to view its corresponding network flow data.

 ![](img/5.network_4.png)

 ##### View Network Flow Data

-Guance Cloud supports viewing network flow data, which is automatically refreshed every 30s.
+Guance supports viewing network flow data, which is automatically refreshed every 30s.
 The data of the last day is displayed by default, including time, source IP/port, target IP/port, status code, request mode and response time.
 At the same time, you can customize the display fields through the Settings button, or add filters for network stream data to filter keywords of all string types.

 ![](img/5.network_5.png)